umbc-research/fits-emulator/README.md

                         Number of seconds between frames Only required if --number > 1 --ncalibration int, -c int
                         DEFAULT IS 1.
 Number of calibration frames to take.
-  --nframes int         DEFAULT IS 1.
-Number of light frames to take.
   --version, -V, -version
                         show program's version number and exit